QubeC-Lang/calclox/README.md

 ## Resources and credits

 - [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.
 This book introduces the [Lox language](https://craftinginterpreters.com/the-lox-language.html).
-This book also contains [a guide for building a tree-walk interpreter](https://craftinginterpreters.com/a-tree-walk-interpreter.html), which was used as a reference for building the interpreter for `calcLox`.
+This book also contains [a guide for building a tree-walk interpreter](https://craftinginterpreters.com/a-tree-walk-interpreter.html), which was used as a reference for building the CalcLox interpreter.